-We will be dependent on third parties for the manufacture of StaphVAX and other products in our research and development pipeline.
-Such dependence is subject to the same risks that apply to the manufacture of our currently marketed biopharmaceutical products.
+2003.
+Even if these discussions are successful, we will be dependent on third parties for the manufacture of StaphVAX and other products in our research and development pipeline.
+Such dependence is subject to the same risks that apply to the manufacture of our currently marketed products.